psibi/psibi.github.io/posts/2024-08-04-rustic-babel.md

 #+end_src
 ```

-- Execute the code by pressing `Ctrl-C Ctrl-c`.
+- Execute the code by pressing `Ctrl-c Ctrl-c`.

 The results from the code execution will be displayed within a
 dedicated result block below the source code: